 I grew up in a family filled with Army and Navy officers—some of them senior career officers.
-Even both of my “girl” cousins married Navy officers.
-Another step-cousin was an army officer.
-His brother attended Annapolis, and I was appointed as well, though I declined the appointment because God was calling me into His truth at that time.
-My uncle (on my mother’s side) has studied the Civil War most of his life and has an enormous Civil War library.
+Even both of my female cousins married Navy officers.
+A step-cousin was an army officer.
+His brother attended Annapolis, and I was appointed there as well, though I declined because God was calling me into His truth at that time.
+My uncle (on my mother’s side) studied the Civil War most of his life.
+Much of his enormous Civil War library was passed to me.
 My father was an Army officer and pilot in WWII, and his brother was a Navy officer and pilot who was present at Pearl Harbor during the attack.
 Their father (my grandfather) fought in WWI.
 I was born on December 7, 1948, and my mother always referred to me as her “Pearl Harbor child.”

 In short, I am a classic example of how some grow up hearing and learning much about war.

 Understand!
 People must learn about war.
 They are not born knowing about it or skilled in it.
 Of course, this is true of virtually everything in life.
 Children must learn to walk, talk and ride a bicycle.
 People learn to feed and dress themselves, master subjects at school, play instruments, drive a car or use a computer.
 With practice, all of these things can become “second nature.”
 The same is true of war.
 While people must first learn it, war has now become second nature to the entire world!

 An amazing prophecy is found in two separate places in the Old Testament.
 It pictures a time when God’s government will have been established over all nations.
 The “art” of war will no longer be taught, or learned: